What are the Chapter 7 exemptions in Kentucky?

 December 6th, 2018 by Bunch & Brock

-If you are considering filing for Chapter 7 bankruptcy, you should know more about property exemptions that may apply to your case.
-Exemptions protect certain types of property from bankruptcy liquidation (sale), which is standard practice in Chapter 7.
+While you may have to liquidate and sell off some property in Chapter 7 to pay off your debts, your exemptions protect certain types of property from bankruptcy liquidation (sale), which is standard practice in Chapter 7.
 Non-exempt (unprotected) property can be sold to repay some of your creditors prior to Chapter 7 debt discharge, when the remaining outstanding debt is wiped away.

 Each state has very different bankruptcy laws, and Kentucky is one of 20 states that allow bankruptcy filers to choose between state and federal exemptions.
 This is an important benefit for Kentucky residents, since federal laws are often more generous overall than state statutes.
 Most Chapter 7 and Chapter 13 bankruptcy filers in Kentucky will be using federal exemptions as federal exemptions are more generous than the states.